 Now you know a bit more about this mistic species that we love to encounter during our tours.

-Stay curious about all the wonderfull things surrounding us.
+Stay curious about all the wonderful things surrounding us.